data-skeptic/blog/transcripts/2016/nyc-bike-sharing-rebalancing.md

 **HUI**: In New York City say for instance, they 8 to 10 trucks and they are routinely moving those bicycles around.
 So basically, our research is trying to develop some optimized strategy.
 So we help try to schedule these rebalancing efforts in a more optimized way.

-So say for instance, we help them on how actually they can allocate their resource – their trucks and also try to make some plan for terminals and also help them for the scheduling for those kinds of continually.
+So say for instance, we help them on how actually they can allocate their resource - their trucks and also try to make some plan for terminals and also help them for the scheduling for those kinds of continually.

 **HOST**: I see.
 So the service trucks move the bikes from station to station to rebalance and your optimization allows them to do so more efficiently.
-So if people working in New York City on bike sharing system haven't read your paper yet, maybe one naïve thing they might try is go to the station that's most full, has the most bikes, and then take them to the most empty statement and drop them off there and then just repeat that process.
+So if people working in New York City on bike sharing system haven't read your paper yet, maybe one naive thing they might try is go to the station that's most full, has the most bikes, and then take them to the most empty statement and drop them off there and then just repeat that process.
 Why would that be a poor solution?

 **HUI**: You mean the passenger?
 Tourist?

 **HOST**: The trucks.

 **HUI**: OK.
 Right now, the trucks, they can do this more like there's no guidance.
 So in other words, so we have more than 300 stations available there.
 For the common case, right now what they are doing is based on their experiences.
-Say for instance, they may receive the phone call or they may have those kinds of demands and they try to – say for instance, station A, they received the phone call, say, station A they're out of bicycle.
+Say for instance, they may receive the phone call or they may have those kinds of demands and they try to - say for instance, station A, they received the phone call, say, station A they're out of bicycle.
 Then they try to say bring some bicycle from the nearby station into that station.
 However, those situations are purely based on the experience.
 There's no guidance from all these different resource called the data effect.

 So our purpose is we try to understand the complete situation for every station.
 Say for instance, we know exactly for every station how many bicycles are available there.
 And also, we make the prediction in the next time period.
 So how many bicycles available in each station, we based on the current situation and also we based on our prediction result and we can do this optimized solution to try to schedule say for instance, for those 8 to 10 trucks more effectively.
 In this way, we can make the most use of all the bicycles available in the system.